Keeper-Security/keeper-sdk-dotnet/README.md

 ```

 ### About Keeper Security

+Keeper Security develops the world's most downloaded password manager and encrypted digital vault with millions of individual customers and thousands of enterprise customers worldwide.
+Keeper is a zero-knowledge, native and cloud-based solution available on every mobile and desktop device platform. <a href="#about-keeper">Read more</a> about Keeper or visit the [Keeper Security](https://keepersecurity.com) website.

+### Security

 Keeper is a Zero Knowledge security provider.
 Zero Knowledge is a system architecture that guarantees the highest levels of security and privacy by adhering to the following principles: